 The City of Pepper Pike utilizes an on-call animal warden to assist residents with specific animal problems that are beyond the expertise of themselves or a police officer.
 The animal warden will assist residents with injured wild animals in their yards, stray dogs on their property, or nuisance animal problems within the actual living space of the home.
 Any resident experiencing these types of problems should contact the Pepper Pike Police Department at (216) 831-1424.

 Residents that experience nuisance animal problems such as woodchucks, skunks, or raccoons frequenting their yard, or squirrels in their attic, should contact a private nuisance animal control expert for assistance.

 Similar to many municipalities in Ohio, the City of Pepper Pike has experienced a large growth in its deer population during the last several years.
-While the city has attempted to address the problem through population reduction, the control options are very limited because of the urban nature of the community.
-Residents that are experiencing deer problems should contact the Deputy Chief of Police to discuss available control methods.
+The city has attempted to address the problem through population reduction.
+The control options are limited because of the urban nature of the community.
+Residents that are experiencing deer problems should contact the Chief of Police to discuss available control methods.